Charles-Ndugire/pitching-app/README.md

 ## User Story

 * Comment on the different pitches posted py other uses.
-* See the pitches posted by other uses.
+* See the pitches posted by other users.
 * Vote on s pitch they have viwed by giving it a upvote or a downvote.
 * Register to be allowed to log in to the application
 * View pitches from the different categories.